- Unlimited entry

 - Discover how Healesville Sanctuary is fighting extinction and what they can do to help

-- Devise their own community conservation campaign at school and in their local community
+- Devise their own community conservation campaign at school and undertake conservation action in their local community

-The Love Your Locals Challenge is suitable for a term or semester unit and supports rich cross curricular approaches.
+The Love Your Locals Challenge will take place over Terms 2 & 3 and supports rich cross curricular approaches.

 Learn about our Love Your Locals Campaign